- Lab Contact

 I completed my BA (Honours) in Psychology at UBC in 2019.
 Throughout my degree, I focused on depression, stress, and hormonal contraception.
 Since graduating, I have become interested in relationship psychology, especially as it relates to stress and emotion regulation.
 Outside of this lab, I am also a research assistant at Dr. Chen’s Social Health Lab at UBC.
 I hope to study relationships in graduate school for clinical psychology.

-I am currently completing the final year of a B.A. degree in Psychology (Hons.
-Candidate).
-I have been a research assistant at the Close Relationships Lab since June 2020 and currently fulfill the role of Lab Coordinator.
-My research interests are in the intersection of relationships and mental health, specifically how interpersonal processes promote feelings of security, adaptive coping, and reductions in psychopathology symptoms.
-In line with these interests, I am currently undertaking my honours thesis under the supervision of Dr. Cobb with Dr. Chapman as the secondary reader.
-My honours project examines whether partner support that matches individuals’ attachment insecurities buffers the negative effects of insecurities on newlywed spouses’ mood and closeness.
-In addition to these areas of focus, I am very interested in mindfulness and acceptance-based interventions.
-After graduation, I plan to pursue a MA and Ph.D. program in clinical psychology.
+I recently graduated from SFU with a B.A.
+Honours degree in Psychology and a minor in Counselling and Human Development.
+I have been a research assistant at the Close Relationships Lab since June 2020 and fulfilled the Lab Coordinator role from June 2021.
+My research interests are in the intersection of close relationships and mental health.
+Specifically, how close relationship support processes can promote adaptive emotion regulation.
+In line with these interests, I completed my honours thesis under the supervision of Dr. Cobb with Dr. Chapman as the secondary reader.
+This study examined whether partner support that matches individuals’ attachment insecurities buffers the negative effects of insecurities on newlywed spouses’ emotional expression and discussion quality.
+I will be beginning my graduate studies at the University of Waterloo's Clinical Psychology program in the fall of 2022.

 I am an undergraduate student working toward a Bachelor of Arts degree with a Major in Psychology, here at SFU.
 My research interests include attachment security, conflict within close relationships, and how couples support each other.
 I am also very interested in evolutionary origins of concepts in close relationships, like jealousy.
 I plan to pursue a Med in Counselling Psychology following my undergraduate degree.
 I have been a research assistant in the lab since July 2021.